Dre Campbell Farm

-When a plant lacks a sufficient amount of an essential nutrient required for growth, you will see signs of nutrient deficiency.
+When a plant lacks a sufficient amount of an essential nutrient required for growth, you may see signs of nutrient deficiency.

 Plants need various nutrients to grow and remain healthy [1].
 You especially need to monitor high-yield crops closely to ensure they get what they need to thrive.